20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 15. Use a website vulnerability scanner.

-Many different scanners can be used to test for vulnerabilities on your website.
-These scanners can be very effective at finding issues that could compromise the application or website..
+Many different scanners can be used to test your website for vulnerabilities.
+These scanners can be very effective at finding issues that could compromise the application or website.

 16. Review logs from your web application firewall (WAF).

-A WAF is a piece of hardware or software placed in front of your web server to protect it from attacks.
+A WAF is a piece of hardware or software placed before your web server to protect it from attacks.
 Reviewing the logs from your WAF can help you identify which attacks were prevented and which ones got through.

 17. Use a network security monitoring system.

 A network security monitoring system can monitor traffic passing through your network in real-time.
-These systems are useful for finding and responding to cyber attacks quickly.
+These systems are helpful for quickly identifying and responding to cyber-attacks.

 18. Use a packet analyzer.